dhanajeane79/block-26-workshop-contactList/README.md

-# Contact List - Block 26 Workshop - Data Fetching with React
+# Contact List - Block 26 React Workshop

 In this Workshop I am building an application that allows us to view a list of contacts and gain more details about a selected contact.
 I will befetching data from an external API and displaying it in React components.